 As you research your decision you'll probably read lots of reviews of dental clinics in Phuket.
 You can find these on travel advice forums and independent blogs and websites.

-We have also created a separate article with more reviews of Thailand dentists so you can read about other people’s experiences.
+We have also created a separate article with more Thailand dentist reviews so you can read about other people's experiences.

 As well as checking out Phuket dentist reviews, make sure you research the procedure(s) you're having done.
 This will prepare you for your time at the dentist and for any important decisions you have to make along the way.

-You might also consider visiting a dentist in Bangkok instead.
-Prices here may be slightly cheaper, but you don’t have the benefit of a seaside location.
+You might also consider getting dental treatment in Bangkok instead.
+Prices here may be slightly cheaper, but you don't have the benefit of a seaside location.
+Alternatively, another popular location is a dental holiday in the Philippines.